pymatgen.transformations package

 • vacuum_thickness (float) – The thickness of vacuum that you want to insert between two grains of the GB.
 Default to 0.

-• ab_shift (list of float, in unit of a, b vectors of Gb) – in plane shift of two grains
+• ab_shift (tuple[float, float]) – in plane shift of two grains in unit of a, b vectors of Gb

 • normal (logic) – determine if need to require the c axis of top grain (first transformation matrix) perpendicular to the surface or not. default to false.